Filter Options

 Should I always treat high PCR as bullish reversal?

 No. High PCR is context, not a trade signal by itself.
-Use support behavior, trend strength, and volatility state to decide whether it is reversal or continuation.
+Use price behavior, volume confirmation, and support levels to decide whether it signals reversal or continuation.

-Higher quality setups are where IV-bias and boundary behavior align.
-Example: rising put IV with support failure is stronger bearish evidence than either metric alone.
+Higher quality setups are where volume and price align.
+Example: surging put volume at a support strike while the underlying price is falling is stronger bearish evidence than either metric alone.

 Risk Disclosure: Options involve leverage and can lead to rapid losses.
 Screener output is analytical input, not financial advice.